KINTO-JP/ogp_data_extract/README.md

 ogp_data_extract
 =============

-A simple dart library for extracting the Open Graph protocol on a web pages.
-This library allows you to retrieve metadata items defined in "The Open Graph protocol".
+A simple Dart library for extracting Open Graph protocol metadata from web pages.
+This library allows you to retrieve metadata items defined in "The Open Graph protocol."

 ## Getting Started

-In your package's pubspec.yaml file add the dependency.
+Add the dependency to your package's `pubspec.yaml` file:

 ```yaml
 dependencies:
   ogp_data_extract: ^0.2.x
 ```

-You can install packages from the command line.
+Then, install the package using the following commands:

 With Dart: